Smithsonian’s National Zoo Mural

 Creating The Good of the Hive has been the most challenging and rewarding experience of my life.
 I have endured 10-hour painting days in 100-degree heat, financial hardship, growing pains, creative angst, burnout, disappointment and overwhelm.
 But I have simultaneously experienced profound levels of beauty, spirituality, genuine human connection, laughter, purpose, and faith throughout.
 This is life.
 A bee does not set out to ‘undo’ harm when she forages.
 She sets out looking for the nectar… the good stuff.
 She sparks life along the way through pollination by following something inside her that fuels the search.

 There are two things that a honey bee symbolizes that every human craves - a sense of purpose about our existence, and the hive, the connectedness to each other.
 I am no exception.
-Nine years and over 00 bees into this, I realize I have been painting bees in search of these things for myself.
+Nine years and nearly 11,000 bees into this, I realize I have been painting bees in search of these things for myself.

 Every wall I paint is a lesson and a reminder of this truth.
 Each bee is an echo or ripple effect of the experience I had with one tiny bee in 2008.